amallen02/architect-flow-public-api-blueprint/blueprint/index.md

 ## Scenario

 A customer wants to design an inbound call flow in Architect that will use a data action to determine if there are any agents available on a given queue.
 If not, the caller should be transferred to a secondary queue.
-This customer is unfamiliar with such an architecture and would like to see a working example configured in their organisation.
+This customer is unfamiliar with such an architecture and would like to see a working example configured in their organization.

 ## Solution